nihzh/nihzh.github.io/docs/Liverpool/207-Database Development.md

 - Transaction isolation levels:
 	- *READ UNCOMMITTED*: All the operation done (not commited) are exposed to other transactions immediately. **Will lead to all three** phenomena
 	- *READ COMMITTED*: The transaction can only reads data that already committed by other transaction.
 Can **cover the problem of Dirty read**.
 Is default isolation level of *Oracle*.
-	- *REPEATABLE READ*: The data updated by other transaction after current transaction established is not accessable, the reading data is consistancy throughout the transaction, but new records inserted by others during current transaction cannot be coverd (**cannot cover phantom read**).
+	- *REPEATABLE READ*: The data updated by other transaction after current transaction established is not accessable (gap lock), the reading data is consistancy throughout the transaction, but **new records inserted** by others during current transaction cannot be coverd (**cannot cover phantom read**).
 (MySQL is fixed phantom read problem in repeatable read level)
 	- *SEARIALIZABLE*: A new transaction can only be execute when the previous transaction commit. **Solves all three** phenomena.

 ### Schedules